AliAmjid/Loopr/app/README.md

 - `yarn storybook`

 ## Config
-- You can edit config by environment variables in cli or in `.env`
+- You can edit config by environment variables in cli or in `.env` (see `src/config/prefab.js` for config options)

-## Other
-- Do not update `core-js` to version 3 - next-i18next requires version 2, it would break storybook